top of page

 Want to learn more?
 Here's Dave from Priority Bicycles to highlight the features of the Model 600:

-I liked the Model 600 so much that I also purchased the Priority 600X Adventure MTB for more vigorous off-road bikepacking.
+I liked the Model 600 so much that I also purchased the Priority 600X Adventure MTB for more vigorous off-pavement bikepacking.

 touring bicycle